public class Interpreter extends Object

 recursively to create the whole clause.

-is used to pass the variables created to
+The variable variables is used to pass the variables created to

 the whole clause to avoid to create two different variables for the same

 one.
-Initialize it with null
+Initialize it with null or a brand new HashMap.

-- the variables already created to be reused if necessary and it
+string - to be converted into the SimpleSentence object.variables - the variables already created to be reused if necessary and it

-will be updated with the new created variables.SimpleSentence
+will be updated with the new created variables.SimpleSentence object representing the simple

-- if the input does not correspond to a simple sentence
+sentence string input.RemoteException - if the input does not correspond to a simple sentence

-according to the method isSimpleSentence
+according to the method isSimpleSentence.SimpleSentence,

-public static boolean isDPostDeclaration(String string)
+isSimpleSentence(String)public static boolean isDPostDeclaration(String string)

 This method is used to throw exceptions in